Calvin087/cog-training/Automated Testing Python 1319746/notes.md

 print(f"{size_int:.2f} is your shoe size?")  # 2 Decimal places added / inline float conversion?

 # Dave is your name
+# 24 is your shoe size?
-# 12 is your shoe size?
+# 24.00 is your shoe size?

 ```